 What Causes Acid Reflux in Babies?

-Know the difference between GER & GERD
+Know the difference between GER and GERD.

-When my son was experiencing his crazy reflux symptoms before being diagnosed, I had called his doctor for a same-day phone appointment.
+When my son was experiencing his crazy reflux symptoms before being diagnosed, I called his doctor for a same-day phone appointment.
 I could tell my poor baby was miserable.
 He had to spit up after every feeding.
 He would arch his back and let out the loudest little scream any 3-week-old could muster out.
 We were in a “feed, rinse & repeat” pattern all day long.